jrcain-usgs/asc-public-docs/docs/how-to-guides/index.md

 # How-To Guides

 How-to guides are much like recipes in a recipe book.
 Write how-to docs to solve specific problems quickly, sometimes copy-pastable.
-Think of how-to guides as pre-emptive StackOverflow-like problems.
+Think of how-to guides as preemptive StackOverflow-like problems.

 ## For Readers